-- Not permitting a student to participate in a planned activity; - Requiring the student to spend time apart from other children, in the company of an adult, to think and talk about alternative behaviors and/or regain control of his or her body and/or emotions; - Requiring a student (and/or his or her parents or guardians) to repair or replace property damaged by the child; - Reporting inappropriate behavior by telephone or in person to the student's parent or guardian and working with the responsible adult(s) to identify and implement appropriate steps to ensure the safety of the child and other members of the community.
+- "Try it again."
+For many behaviors, simply asking a child to redo the behavior in a way that follows expectations incentivizes choices that make students successful in a community environment; - Not permitting a student to participate in a planned activity; - Requiring the student to spend time apart from other children, in the company of an adult, to think and talk about alternative behaviors and/or regain control of his or her body and/or emotions; - Requiring a student (and/or his or her parents or guardians) to repair or replace property damaged by the child;

+Reporting inappropriate behavior by telephone or in person to the student's parent or guardian and working with the responsible adult(s) to identify and implement appropriate steps to ensure the safety of the child and other members of the community.